Our Mission

 Freedom Shelter

-The first of our Cage-Free Natural Shelter projects, Macedonia Freedom Shelter, will be established in a country where purpose-built shelters for stray animals are almost non-existent.
+The first of our Cage-Free Natural Shelter projects, will be established in Macedonia - a country where purpose-built shelters for stray animals are almost non-existent.
+It will provide a safe, eco-friendly haven for abused and abandoned animals.
+With onsite vet care, recovery space, and innovative low-stress kennel design, it's a place where healing begins.
+Help us bring it to life.

 Our Dogs for Adoption